Right Arm Pain: 14 Causes, What It Means & Treatment

 The rotator cuff is comprised of a group of nerves that sends signals from the spinal cord to the shoulders, arms and hands.
 When these nerves are injured, due to compression, impingement or car accidents, for example, it can cause an electric shock sensation down the arm, as well as tingling, numbness, weakness, paralysis or decreased control.

-What to do: Rotator cuff injuries that are nerve-related should be assessed by a neurologist.
+How to treat: Rotator cuff injuries that are nerve-related should be assessed by a neurologist.
 Treatment depends on the severity of the injury, but it can involve the use of analgesic medications to relieve pain, physiotherapy, or surgical repair.

 Also recommended: 10 Anti-Inflammatory Tea to Treat Inflammation Naturally tuasaude.com/en/anti-inflammatory-tea